cose-wg/draft-ietf-cose-dilithium/draft-ietf-cose-dilithium.md

 Similar to {{-ML-DSA-CERTS}} the following cases are possible:

-1. Only the "priv" parameter is present.
+1. Only the "seed" parameter is present.
 2. Only the "priv_exp" parameter is present.
 3. Both parameters are present.